mehtaraghav/100DaysOfCode/README.md

 ## Day 3: Practical Project

 Today was exciting!
 I revised my notes and applied those concepts to build a responsive and clean-coded website in HTML5 & CSS.
 Tested out my understanding of flexbox to make it work on mobile devices.

+## Day 4: